 There are various opinions about this concept.
 Some experts say it was only used during WWII, and it was an aggressive way of doing business, others say selling is still a viable concept in the marketing scheme.
 And for a good reason: there are still businesses who put selling at the foundation of their activity, especially when their product benefits are hard to explain.
 Need an example?
 MetLife and their touchy life insurance strategies.

 Now that you know multiple marketing concepts: want to give it a try?

 As you might’ve guessed, you can use one or more marketing concepts.
 I won’t recommend you use more than two, though, as you won’t be able to allocate your resources in so many areas.
 Here’s a short guide on how to apply these concepts:

-First of all, see where your business is at.
+- First of all, see where your business is at.
 If you’re a new business, congrats!
 You can choose wisely the best idea that fits your values, your market, and your product decision.
 If you’ve been on the market for a while, you’re probably using a marketing concept but might not be aware of it.

 - When you’re a new business, you choose the marketing concept and build your strategy accordingly.
-If you have a mobile app then you won’t need to search for concepts and strategies that aren’t relevant for your kind of business.
+If you have a mobile app, you won’t need to search for concepts and marketing strategies that aren’t relevant to your business.
 You’d want to look up mobile app marketing concepts in this particular case.
 If you are already on the market, map the key points of your plan.
 What marketing concepts define them best?

 Which marketing concept is best?